Today I’ll be talking about the cost of paid advertising for eCommerce businesses and how they might translate for Amazon only eCommerce businesses.

 Facebook and Google Ads Return On Ad Spend

-So let’s talk about the Facebook and Google numbers for a second
+So let’s talk about the Facebook Ads and Google Ads numbers for a second

 These return on ad spend numbers are based primarily on e-commerce businesses with the three pillars of profitability being used – they have their own stores that their driving cold traffic to, retargeting warm traffic and then up-selling hot traffic in the loyalty pillar